 Overview: Instabill is a merchant account provider and credit card processor headquartered in Portsmouth, New Hampshire.
 The company was established in 2001 and, with about 12,000 merchant accounts, rates as a relatively small provider.
 What makes them unique, however, is that they specialize primarily in providing services to high-risk merchants and processing offshore payments for […]

-Payment Depot is a merchant account provider headquartered in Orange, California.
-The company has been in business since 2013 and is best known for its use of subscription or membership-based pricing, a spinoff of the interchange-plus model.
+Payment Depot is best known for its use of subscription or membership-based pricing, a spinoff of the interchange-plus model.
 While it isn’t the only provider in the industry to offer this type of pricing, Payment Depot’s reputation for open, honest sales practices and excellent customer support put it ahead of many of its competitors using this relatively new pricing model.

 At Dharma, you can count on consistently fair and predictable pricing.
 The company advertises all of its standard rate and fee information publicly on its website.
 You can also expect high-quality, friendly, personalized service and support from the Dharma team.